 Compare and contrast deals based on your driving and budget needs - filter by fuel type, contract term, annual mileage, monthly cost, MPG, and more!

 Found the perfect car on a business or personal lease deal?
 Reach out to the deal provider directly through Lease Fetcher.
 They’ll take the lead from there.

 Car Leasing FAQs

 A personal contract hire agreement is a type of leasing arrangement for personal use only.
-You get a factory-fresh brand new car and during your contract, you pay off the amount that the car would depreciate in value.
+You get a brand new car and during your contract, you pay off the amount that the car depreciates in value.
 You never own the car and when your contract is up, you pass the car back to the leasing company.
 It’s an accessible way to drive one of the latest cars without forking out big bucks up front and losing much of it through depreciation.

-Business contract hire works the same as PCH with the difference that the car should be used for business use.
+Business contract hire works the same as PCH with the difference that the car should be used for business use only.
 With BCH, leasing prices exclude VAT.
 BCH is a good option for companies as it allows them to maintain a new fleet for fixed monthly payments without the looming risk of depreciation.
 Self employed car lease deals are available too.
 You can also reclaim VAT on mileage and other expenses.
 Not all businesses can make use of BCH, however, so be aware of this - taxi car leases are not allowed, for example.